nerrull/timbre-study/README.md

 It is much simpler to import a study using the jatos interface so we suggest the following procedure

-1. Download a zipped study (this is the easiest way to add a study to JATOS) from [this link](drive) .
+1. Download a zipped study (this is the easiest way to add a study to JATOS) from [this Google Drive folder](https://drive.google.com/drive/folders/1gR94POzofFTQ77MwG61Jut5nZVMyvCDy?usp=sharing) .
 2. On the JATOS homepage, click ''Import study'' and find the zipped package.

 We have created several versions of the study for different audiences.
 The source code for each variant is its own sub-branch of this repo.